NJ Saltwater Reg. Summary

 Summer Flounder (Fluke)

 Anglers may fillet one legal-sized summer flounder from their daily possession limit catch for use as bait.
-This carcass, commonly known as the rack, shall be kept intact so it can be measured for compliance with the minimum size limit.
+This carcass, commonly known as the rack, shall be kept intact so it can be measured for uke with the minimum size limit.
 No parts of any summer flounder caught on a previous fishing trip shall be in possession; only fish just caught on this outing.

 IE: no pre-prepared fluke bellies salted in a jar - you can only use a freshly caught fish on the day you are out fishing.